Save the whales: emergency order needed now

-As of January 2018, the population of 76 Southern Resident killer whales has had no successful calves since 2015.
+As of September 2018, the population of 74 Southern Resident killer whales has had no successful calves since 2015.
 A 2017 study on their birth rates found nearly 70 per cent of detected pregnancies failed due to nutritional stress associated with lack of prey.
-By August 2018 another adult whale had died (L92), a new calf had died, and a young female whale (J50) is emaciated and the recipient of unprecedented emergency measures to try and keep her alive.
+By August 2018 another adult whale had died (L92), a new calf had died, and a young female whale (J50) was the recipient of unprecedented emergency measures prior to her death

 Lack of prey is due to both the abundance of Chinook and boat noise and disturbance that interferes with their ability to catch them.
 Raincoast’s population viability assessment and those conducted by government scientists indicate SRKWs face a 25% to 49% risk of extinction (respectively) in the next 100 years if their threats aren’t reduced.

 The good news is they can recover if we reduce vessel disturbance and increase the availability of Chinook salmon.

 - Establish protected Southern Resident feeding refuges free from fin fishing and whale watching

-- Prohibit commercial and recreational whale-watching on Southern Resident killer whales in feeding refuges at relevant times of year
+- End commercial and private whale watching on Southern Resident killer whales

-- Quiet commercial vessels servicing local routes in Southern Resident critical habitat
+- Implement noise reduction targets from commercial vessels traveling in critical habitat

 - Designate additional areas identified by DFO as Critical Habitat